Why You Shouldn’t Care What Your Parents Think

 “Make your parents proud.”
 I’ve heard of that one before.
 These 4 words are thrown around a lot.
 I say, no. I say, make yourself proud.

-I love my parents, but they are a product of their experiences and environment, which may totally be different from what or who you should be.
+I love my parents, but they are a product of their own experiences and environment.
+You have your own experiences, wants, and needs which may totally be different theirs.
+And I’m here to tell you that its totally okay.

 parent son sunset